Detroit seeks disaster declaration amid flooding cleanup - News Break

 Detroit seeks disaster declaration amid flooding cleanup

-City crews and residents in Detroit are continuing the cleanup from last month's rainstorm that left streets and hundreds of basements flooded.
-Mayor Mike Duggan said that in addition to getting basements cleared out and soggy debris removed from curbs, the city is seeking a disaster declaration from the federal government so homeowners can get financially reimbursed for losses due to flooding.
-Duggan added that the Federal Emergency Management Agency paid out more than $80 million in losses following a storm and flooding in Detroit in 2014.
-FEMA staffers were in Detroit and neighboring communities Thursday assessing damage from the June 25-26 storm.www.wgvunews.org
+DETROIT (AP) — City crews and residents in Detroit are continuing the cleanup from last month’s rainstorm that left streets and hundreds of basements flooded.
+In addition to getting basements cleared out and soggy debris removed from curbs, the city is seeking a disaster declaration from the federal government so homeowners can get financially reimbursed for losses due to flooding, Mayor Mike Duggan told reporters Thursday.www.bigrapidsnews.com

 Comments / 0